A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Creatures**
     - [Giant Snapping Turtle](https://2e.aonprd.com/Monsters.aspx?ID=837)
-    - If the party are higher than level 7 when they investigate The Paradise then apply the Elite or double Elite template accordingly
+    - If the party are higher than level 7 when they investigate The Paradise, then apply the Elite or double Elite template accordingly

   - **Encounter Notes:**
     - The Paradise sank near the edge of the territory of a giant snapping turtle (locally infamous "Old Pinkeye") and anyone in a craft 20ft long or smaller or anyone entering the water here will draw its hostile attention in a few minutes at most
-    - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for social interations
+    - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for social interactions
-    - Turtle meat is a delicacy and there is enough in a gaint turtle to provide a much needed boost to the local economy
+    - Turtle meat is a delicacy and there is enough in a giant turtle to provide a much needed boost to the local economy
     - Turtle shell is a prized hull for local fishing boats as it has a reputation for preventing giant gar attacks
-    - Succesfully investigating the wreck of the Paradise provides some clues and a story award of 10xp
+    - Successfully investigating the wreck of the Paradise provides some clues and a story award of 10xp

 ## Part 1: In The Hook's Shadow (XP 880, Party Level 7/8)